Jamaican cuisine is known for its unique and delicious flavours, which is all due to the herbs and spices we use in our cooking.

-Pimento is indigenous to the West Indies.
-Old record shows that pimento was first discovered on the island of Jamaican.
-Trees grow widely throughout the island and Jamaica supplies majority of the world pimento.
+Trees grow widely throughout the island and Jamaica supplies majority of the world pimento (allspice).

-The dry pimento berry is also called allspice because of the notion that the pimento berry contains the characteristic flavour and aroma of cloves, nutmeg, cinnamon and pepper, all combined in one spice.
+The dry pimento berry is also called allspice.
+This is because the berry contain characteristic flavour and aroma of cloves, nutmeg, cinnamon and pepper.

-Apart from the heat scotch bonnet pepper also have an unique sweet fruity flavour and aroma that contributes to the great taste of Jamaican cuisine.
+Apart from the heat, scotch bonnet pepper also have an unique sweet fruity flavour and aroma, which contributes to the great taste and smell of Jamaican cuisines.

-Dishes like jerk chicken, peppered shrimp and escoveitch fish have a lot of scotch bonnet pepper making these dish very spicy but also very tasty.
+Jerk chicken, peppered shrimp and escoveitch fish uses a lot of scotch bonnet pepper.
+These dishes are usually very spicy but also very addictive.

-There are different spices of scotch bonnet pepper with different colours, shapes and size.
+There are different spices of scotch bonnet pepper with different colours, shapes and sizes.

-Compare to ginger grown in other parts of the world the ginger grown in Jamaica is more pungent and aromatic making it one of the best quality ginger in the world market.
+Compare to ginger grown in other parts of the world, the ginger grown in Jamaica is more pungent and aromatic making it one of the best quality ginger in the world’s market.

 The strong flavour of the Jamaican ginger have made Jamaican ginger cake, ginger biscuit and ginger beer very popular products worldwide.